Arms industry: World's largest arms exporters

-While Russian, Chinese and German arms exports fell from 2015-2019, US and French arms exports rose.
-The top 25 arms exporters accounted for 98 per cent of the world’s arms exports in 2020–24.
-States in North America and Europe together accounted for 87 per cent of all arms exports in the period.
-The five largest exporters in Western Europe supplied around one quarter of total global arms exports in 2020–24.
+SIPRI has identified 66 states as suppliers of major arms in 2021-25.
+The five largest suppliers during that period-the USA, France, Russia, Germany and China- accounted for 70 per cent of all arms exports.
+US, French, German and Chinese arms exports rose between 2016–20 and 2021–25, while Russian exports fell sharply.
+States in North America and Western Europe together accounted for 74 per cent of all arms exports in 2021-25 compared with 62 per cent in 2016-20.

 World's largest arms exporters since 1950

 SIPRI uses the "trend-indicator values" (TIV).
 These are based on the known unit production costs of weapons and represent the transfer of military resources rather than the financial value of the transfer.